ggariepy/FizzBuzz-Reconsidered/README.md

 Is this overkill for FizzBuzz?
 Yes.
 Undoubtedly.
 Personally my go-to approach is usually the simplest one that gets the job done.
 That being said, code can be written for a variety of reasons, not the least of which is to maximize future modification, which this code attempts to do.
-Sometimes you gotta just get it done, other times you know things are going to change and you want to make it as easy as possoble for your future self (or team members) to roll with the punches.
+Sometimes you gotta just get it done, other times you know things are going to change and you want to make it as easy as possible for your future self (or team members) to roll with the punches.